Back Muscle Pain

 Muscle pain is the most common source of back pain.
 Muscle fatigue, excessive loads or poor lifting or sitting postures are the most common problems.

-What are Symptoms of Back Muscle Pain?
+What are the Symptoms of Back Muscle Pain?

 Back muscle pain symptoms may range from a mild ache to sudden debilitating back pain.